awsdocs/amazon-rds-user-guide/doc_source/rds-proxy-setup.md

 ## Viewing an RDS Proxy<a name="rds-proxy-viewing"></a>

- After you create one or more RDS proxies, you can view them all to examine their configuration details and choose which ones to modify, delete, and so on\.
+ After you create one or more RDS proxies, you can view them all\.
+Doing so makes it possible to examine their configuration details and choose which ones to modify, delete, and so on\.

  Any database applications that use the proxy require the proxy endpoint to use in the connection string\.